RSS is the way that millions of web users around the world keep track of their favourite websites.

 There are many feed readers going around with a variety of approaches and features – however a good place to start is with a couple of free and easy to use web based ones like Google Reader.
-Or you can your your email client, like Outlook, Windows Live Mail or Thunderbird.
-Here’s an example of how to use Windows Live Mail.
+Or you can use your email client, like Outlook, Windows Live Mail or Thunderbird.

 The best way to learn how to use Google Reader is to simply subscribe to some feeds and give it a go.